YoussefA103/youssefa103.github.io/README.md

 ![1736737355929](https://github.com/user-attachments/assets/2f5482b1-da54-431c-b5b5-433af62c2ce3)
 **KPMG Work Placement**

-Initially, I explored the SME schemes claimable by firms with eligible expenditure, parameters and determinants assessed to grant firms a reduction in costs through evaluations of whether such expenditures directly or indirectly contribute to the scientific and technological advancements explored.
-Furthermore, I shadowed a KPMG professional during a video call meeting with the client firm discussing possible government-subsidising figures in the event of an accepted claim by HMRC.
+Initially, I explored the SME schemes claimable by firms with eligible expenditure, parameters and determinants assessed to grant firms a reduction in costs through evaluations of whether such expenditures directly or indirectly contribute to the scientific and technological advancements developed.
+Furthermore, I shadowed a KPMG professional during a video call meeting with a client firm discussing possible government-subsidy figures in the event of an accepted claim by HMRC.
 This provided me with an Insight in the Tax and Legal sector's role within the firm as well as the interaction and communication with clients.
 Additionally, I shadowed professionals in a meeting between senior members and departments discussing key business objectives, strategies and contemporary performance.
 Moreover, I was assigned with the task of producing spreadsheets of potentially qualifying expenditure of a client firm through a Research and Development scheme along with a cleansed R&D assessment utilised to derive the total qualifying expenditure, comprising net RDEC rates.
-Finally, I summarised key project bottlenecks and difficulties experienced by the clients in their research to provide a scientific or technological advancement through specific confidential scenarios encountered.
+Finally, I summarised key project bottlenecks and difficulties experienced by clients in their research to provide a scientific or technological advancement through specific confidential scenarios encountered.